puremike/capstone-project-with-k8s/README.md

    a.
 I created a dockerfile; utilized nginx as my base image, copied my working directory, and copy my index.html and index.css files in the dockerfile

-   Here is the script:
+   Here is the dockerfile:

-   # Use the official NGINX image from the Docker Hub
+   #Use the official NGINX image from the Docker Hub
    FROM nginx:latest

-   # Set the working directory in the container
+   #Set the working directory in the container
    WORKDIR /usr/share/nginx/html/

-   # Copy the HTML and CSS files to the appropriate directory in the container
+   #Copy the HTML and CSS files to the appropriate directory in the container
    COPY index.html /usr/share/nginx/html/index.html
    COPY styles.css /usr/share/nginx/html/styles.css

-   # Expose port 80
+   #Expose port 80
    EXPOSE 80

    b.
 I built an image using the docker file: